vpdeva/blackwall-llm-shield-js/README.md

 For Next.js, the most production-real patterns are App Router route handlers, server actions for trusted internal mutations, and streaming endpoints that apply output review to assembled or final chunks instead of raw intermediate tokens.

 For Gemini-heavy apps, the bundled adapter now preserves system instructions plus mixed text/image/file parts so App Router handlers can wrap direct `@google/generative-ai` calls with less translation glue.

+## Enterprise Adoption Notes

+- A controlled pilot is a good fit today when you want shadow-mode prompt and output protection without forcing hard blocking on every route immediately.
+- If you prefer not to depend on Blackwall directly everywhere, wrap it behind your own internal model-security abstraction and expose only the contract your app teams need.
+- For broader approval, focus rollout reviews on false-positive rates, noisiest routes, and latency budgets alongside jailbreak coverage.

 ## Release Commands